razoumov/publish/02-task-parallelism.md

 ~~~
 This is the main thread starting first task
 This is the main thread starting second task
-This is main thread, I am done ...
+This is the main thread, I am done ...
+thread 2: 101
-thread 1: 1
+thread 1: 101
-thread 2: 1
+thread 2: 102
-thread 1: 2
+thread 1: 102
-thread 2: 2
+thread 2: 103
-thread 1: 3
+thread 1: 103
-thread 2: 3
+thread 2: 104
 ...
-thread 1: 9
+thread 1: 109
-thread 2: 9
+thread 2: 109
-thread 1: 10
+thread 1: 110
-thread 2: 10
+thread 2: 110
 ~~~

-As you can see the order of the output is not what we would expected, and actually it is completely unpredictable.
+As you can see the order of the output is not what we would expected, and actually it is somewhat unpredictable.
 This is a well known effect of concurrent tasks accessing the same shared resource at the same time (in this case the screen); the system decides in which order the tasks could write to the screen.

 > ## Discussion
-> What would happen if in the last code we declare `c` in the main thread?
+> What would happen if in the last code we declare `count` in the main thread?
 >
->> _Answer_: we'll create another instance of `c` with its own value.
+>> _Answer_: we'll get an error at compilation, since then `count` will belong to the main thread (will
+>> be within the scope of the main thread), and we can modify its value only in the main thread.
 >
-> What would happen if we try to modify the value of `x` inside a begin statement?
+> What would happen if we try to insert `var x = 10;` inside the first begin statement?
 >
->> _Answer_: can't modify it (error), but we can create another instance of `x` with its own value.
+>> _Answer_: that will actually work, as we'll simply create another, local instance of `x` with its own
+>> value.

 >> ## Key idea
 >> All variables have a **_scope_** in which they can be used.
 The variables declared inside a concurrent
 >> task are accessible only by the task.
 The variables declared in the main task can be read everywhere,
->> but Chapel won't allow two concurrent tasks to try to modify them.
+>> but Chapel won't allow other concurrent tasks to try to modify them.

-> ## Try this...
+> ## Discussion
 > Are the concurrent tasks, spawned by the last code, running truly in parallel?
 >
 > _Answer_: it depends on the number of cores available to your job.
 If you have a single core, they'll